LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 For many things, the formula language is its lowest level primitive.

 Then, to make simple things easy, Coda provides a UI for common cases, but here’s the twist:
-The UI is generating formulas behind the scenes.
+The UI is generating formulas behind the scenes that users can then tweak!
-Whenever users need to go a little beyond what the UI provides, they can switch to the formula editor and tweak the generated formula, which is infinitely easier than starting from scratch.
+Whenever users need to go a little beyond what the UI provides, they can switch to the formula editor and tweak the generated formula, which is infinitely easier than writing it from scratch.

 Let’s take the filtering interface as an example, which I [have written about before](../../2023/eigensolutions/#coda-filtering).
 At first, the filtering UI is pretty high level, designed around common use cases: